Holistic Rigorous Numerical Verification

 As a result, verification of non-trivial numerical programs today requires extensive expert knowledge and mostly manual proofs.
 Additionally, when verification fails, e.g. because a program is buggy, developers have little debugging help available.

-Proposed Approach
+Proposed Solutions

 I will rethink automated verification and debugging techniques for numerical programs from the ground up with accuracy as a core property.
 I propose a novel approach for accuracy verification based on deductive relational reasoning that will be able to effectively bound the difference between the specified (real-valued) and actually computed (finite-precision) program results.

-Key Features of the Verification Approach
+Features of the Verification Approach

-- Automated: It will integrate with verification of non-accuracy properties.
+- Integrated with verification of non-accuracy properties

-- Helping to fix specifications.
+- Helping to fix specifications

-- Localizing faults in the program.
+- Localizing faults in the program

-- Communicating effectively with the verifier.
+- Communicating effectively with the verifier

 Expertise and Background